ProjectMoon/open-webui-filters/README.md

    first summarization is detected.
  - The filter only loads the most recent summary, and thus the AI might "forget" much older information.

-## GPU Scaling Filter

-_Deprecated.
-Use the setting in OpenWebUI chat controls._

-This is a simple filter that reduces the number of GPU layers in use by Ollama when it detects that Ollama has crashed (via empty response coming in to OpenWebUI).
-Right now, the logic is very basic, just using static numbers to reduce GPU layer counts.
-It doesn't take into account the number of layers in models or dynamically monitor VRAM use.

-There are three settings:

- - **Initial Reduction:** Number of layers to immediately set when an Ollama crash is detected.
-Defaults to 20.
- - **Scaling Step:** Number of layers to reduce by on subsequent crashes (down to a minimum of 0, i.e. 100% CPU inference).
-Defaults to 5.
- - **Show Status:** Whether or not to inform the user that the conversation is running slower due to GPU layer downscaling.

 ## Output Sanitization Filter